-What makes a character more than a monster, more than a villain grotesque is the pairing of disgust with empathy.
+What makes a character more than a monster, more than a villain?
+Grotesque is the pairing of disgust with empathy.
 We see Gollum as a failing mortal, he has made his choices, and while he is certainly disgusting, a horribly disfigured creature, he was once innocent.
 And he still has feelings, still desires the ring, his obsession—his precious.
 We have compassion for these outsiders, whether they are Edward Scissorhands, or Flannery O’Connor’s Misfit, or the variety of strange creatures in Alice in Wonderland.
 It’s a built-in conflict—the Beast from Beauty and the Beast, the desire for the monster to change, to evolve, to become more human, more forgiving, to find love.
+It's the MAN in The Elephant Man.
 You find this a lot in fairy tales and fables.
 We root for the abomination to renounce the inherent evil within, and change.

 THE GROTESQUE AS AN EVENT